anuvsingh/Valley-Golf-Club-Website/README.md

 - **Interactive Cards:**
   The services section displays cards that reveal more information on hover with smooth overlay animations and a subtle 3D rotation effect.

-- **Responsive Design:**
-  The website is designed with responsiveness in mind, ensuring a seamless experience on various screen sizes.

 ## Technologies Used

 - **HTML5:** For semantic structure.